-20% of the cost for each Medicare covered item
+20% of the cost for each Medicare-covered item.

-20% of the cost for each Medicare covered item.
+20% of the cost for each Medicare-covered item.

-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+What you must pay when you get these services Services that are covered for you Pulmonary rehabilitation services Cost sharing for covered services applies toward the annual out-of-Comprehensive programs of pulmonary rehabilitation are covered pocket maximum. for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary In-Network rehabilitation from the doctor treating the chronic respiratory \$25 copayment for each Medicarecovered pulmonary rehabilitation service.
+Out-of-Network